muldjord/occurity/README.md

 ```
 WARNING!!!
 Make absolutely sure you know what you are doing at this point!
 If you use the wrong device node in the following commands you have a risk of rendering your entire system unusable!
 I am not responsible if you end up flashing the image to the wrong device!

-When you are 100% sure you have the correct base device node for your SDCard, run the following command to flash the image to the SDCard:
+When you are 100% sure you have the correct base device node for your SDCard, run the following command to flash the image to the SDCard.
+You should run this command from the `poky/build` directory:
 ```
 $ sudo dd if=tmp/deploy/images/raspberrypi4-64/core-image-sato-raspberrypi4-64.rootfs.wic of=/dev/YOURDEVICENODE bs=512k
 ```